risingwavelabs/risingwave-docs-legacy/cloud/develop-overview.md

 slug: /develop-overview
 ---

-RisingWave Cloud leverages the superpower of RisingWave, an open-source distributed SQL database specifically designed for stream processing.
-RisingWave provides an interface language that resembles PostgreSQL, enabling your team to build real-time data services without the high engineering cost and complexity of traditional stream processing.
+RisingWave Cloud leverages the superpower of RisingWave Database, an open-source distributed SQL database specifically designed for stream processing.
+RisingWave Database provides an interface language that resembles PostgreSQL, enabling your team to build real-time data services without the high engineering cost and complexity of traditional stream processing.

-## RisingWave user docs
+## RisingWave Database user docs

-Developers can refer to the user documentation for RisingWave to develop streaming applications with RisingWave Cloud.
-The documentation covers essential topics such as data ingestion, SQL references, data delivery, client libraries, and ecosystem, providing comprehensive information on how to utilize the capabilities of RisingWave to build and manage data workflows that consume streaming data, perform incremental computations, and update results dynamically.
+Developers can refer to the user documentation for RisingWave Database to develop streaming applications with RisingWave Cloud.
+The documentation covers essential topics such as data ingestion, SQL references, data delivery, client libraries, and ecosystem, providing comprehensive information on how to utilize the capabilities of RisingWave Database to build and manage data workflows that consume streaming data, perform incremental computations, and update results dynamically.

-<defaultButton text="Switch to RisingWave user docs →" doc="intro"/> <lightButton text="See recommended topics ↓" cloud="develop-overview#top-read-topics-for-developers"/>
+<defaultButton text="Switch to RisingWave Database user docs →" doc="intro"/> <lightButton text="See recommended topics ↓" cloud="develop-overview#top-read-topics-for-developers"/>

 ## How to use the docs

-RisingWave is a rapidly evolving system, with [new features](https://www.risingwave.dev/docs/current/release-notes/) added with each release.
+RisingWave Database is a rapidly evolving system, with [new features](https://www.risingwave.dev/docs/current/release-notes/) added with each release.
 However, this also means that some features may not function properly in older versions.
-Therefore, when using the RisingWave user docs, it's important to select the corresponding version of the documentation based on the version of your RisingWave cluster.
+Therefore, when using the RisingWave Database user docs, it's important to select the corresponding version of the documentation based on the version of your RisingWave cluster.

 <grid
 nums={2}